The purpose of this ballot question is to send a signal to the state legislature to begin talks, although it cannot move

 Rural Oregon is in a bad relationship with Willamette Valley.
 Their politicians who won’t stand up to the never-ending series of radical social experiments such as defunding the police and letting rioters and arsonists run wild.
-Thousands of hardened criminals were released early from state prison recently because of Portland politicians’ warped morality.
+Thousands of hardened state prisoners were released early from state prison recently because of Portland politicians’ warped morality.
 But they infringe on your 2nd Amendment right to defend your family.

 Oregon’s state school curriculum teaches radical theories on race, gender, sexuality, and anti-Americanism.
 Oregon limits charter schools, homeschooling, and local control.
 Idaho’s COVID mandates were only statewide for a few weeks, not two years.
 Oregon spends more on schools but gets much worse results according to school test scores.